 Huntsville to Muscle Shoals

-The small Alabama northwest adjacent towns of Florence, Tuscumbia, Sheffield and Muscle Shoals is the southernmost leg of a music triangle that includes Memphis and Nashville.
+Day 12 is all about musical heritage...
+The small Alabama northwest adjacent towns of Florence, Tuscumbia, Sheffield and Muscle Shoals are the southernmost leg of a not-to-be-missed music Road Trip triangle that includes Memphis and Nashville.
 The 'Father of the Blues' W.C.Handy was born in Florence where the annual Handy Music Festival is held each summer.
 Tour FAME recording studio in Muscle Shoals where international superstars like Aretha Franklin, Lynyrd Skynyrd, Percy Sledge and the Rolling Stones recorded great hits.

 DAY 13 - 80 miles

 Head west to Tupelo and visit Elvis' birthplace, before continuing to Corinth where cultural heritage sites abound.
 It is home to four museums, a National Park Service Civil War Interpretive Center, pristine Civil War earthworks, historic neighbourhoods and much more.